-In most cases, your EECS file storage area (aka Linux home area) will be available on Windows systems as either the H:, S:, or Z: drive.
-For example:
+In most cases, your EECS file storage area (aka Linux home area) will be available on Windows systems as the L: drive.

 Unfortunately, Windows will not show your quota or disk usage correctly.
 The easiest way to check your quota will be to log into an EECS Linux system and follow the instructions above.